Question

 Resume Experts • 10+ Years Experience

 The word "pursue" describes the act of following or chasing after something, whether it's a goal, opportunity, or objective.
-While this word conveys intention and direction, it often lacks the specificity and impact that modern resumes require.
+While this word conveys intent and direction, it often lacks the specificity and impact that hiring managers look for on resumes.

-Pursue is not necessarily a bad word to have on your resume—it's just not as powerful as other action verbs that demonstrate concrete results and measurable outcomes.
-The word can sound vague and doesn't clearly communicate what you actually accomplished.
+Pursue is not inherently bad to have on your resume, it's just not as compelling as other action verbs that demonstrate concrete results and proactive leadership.
+The word can sound passive or uncertain, suggesting you're still in the process of chasing something rather than achieving it.

-I've compiled powerful synonyms you can use instead of Pursue that will make your resume stand out to hiring managers and demonstrate your ability to deliver results.
+I've compiled some powerful synonyms you can use instead of Pursue that will make your resume more dynamic and results-focused.
+These alternatives will help you stand out to recruiters and showcase your ability to not just chase opportunities, but to capture and capitalize on them.

 Better Alternatives to Use Instead